venicegeo/pz-gateway/README.md

 #### Job Abort

 Users who submit a Job that is currently running, can request that Job be cancelled using the ``abort`` Job type.
 This will dispatch the event throughout the Piazza application that all components handling this Job should stop immediately.
-Since the cancelling of a Job can potentially be a long-running process, this ``abort`` Job type will have a new Job created for the abort request.
-Thus, the ``abort`` Job request will merely return a new Job ID, which can then be submitted via the ``get`` Job to check the status of the abort request.

 ```
 {